prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 2. The Registrar shall mark the status of the Application to opt out or withdraw the opt -out entered in the register as subject to an Application for removal.
 The R egistrar shall decide on the Application for removal as soon as practicable.
 If the final decision is to remove the Application to opt out or withdrawal of an opt -out the Registrar shall delete it in the register.

-3. The decision on the Application for rem oval may be subject to an Application for review to the President of the Court of Appeal.
+3. The decision on the Application for removal may be subject to an Application for review to the President of the Court of Appeal.
 The Application for review shall be lodged with the Registrar in one of the official languages of the European Patent Office, within one month of the notification of the challenged decision setting out the request, facts, evidence and arguments.
 If the Application for review is allowable, the President of the Court of Appeal shall order the Registrar to remove the opt-out or the withdrawal of the opt-out.

 ###### Rule 6 - Service and supply of orders, decisions, written pleadings and other documents